Azure/no-token-in-the-browser-pattern/docs/setup.md

-# Resource Configuration
+# Setup

 The sections below detail how to configure the resources required to implement this example.
 This project uses the domain `codeshed.dev` throughout, with the single-page application hosted at `spa.codeshed.dev` and the API Management gateway registered as `api.codeshed.dev`.
 These values will need to be replaced with your own domain and subdomain names as appropriate.

-A working version of the example can be found at [https://spa.codeshed.dev](https://spa.codeshed.dev).
+## Prerequisites

+TBD

 ## Application Registration